Third Sabbatical's A Charm

 • such that I could competently promote the work of climate modelers and better read their publications

-• during various investigations of climate change effects upon the world's ocean in France, South Africa, Singapore, California, and Nova Scotia.
+• during many investigations of climate change effects with the world's ocean in France, South Africa, Singapore, California, and Nova Scotia.

-Supported by 50% FTE funding from my role as a visual analyst at CENIC, I'm investigating a sabbatical agenda that takes
+Supported by 50% FTE funding from my role as a visual analyst at CENIC.

-• a deep dive into embedding artificial intelligence (AI) in human-coupled systems
+• a deep dive into embedding artificial intelligence (AI) into human-coupled systems

 • in the context of understanding the contribution of artificial intelligence as a positive contributor through ideation and statistical relevance